- Structure your business objectives properly

 10. Optimize Brand Positioning

-Last but not least on our list of marketing objectives examples — brand positioning.
+Last but not least on our list of marketing objective examples — brand positioning.

 Furthermore, setting goals and focusing on brand positioning should be a priority for your marketing team as it helps you manage your reputation and brand image.